pingcap/docs-cn/dev/reference/configuration/tidb-server/configuration.md

     >
     > Do not set the value to `0`.
 Use the default value except for special situations.

-## `--cors`

-- Specifies the `Access-Control-Allow-Origin` value for Cross-Origin Request Sharing (CORS) request of the TiDB HTTP status service
-- Default: ""

 ## `--report-status`

 - Enables (`true`) or disables (`false`) the status report and pprof tool